 Once you have ranking set up, just grab a card (click on the left of the issue and hold down) and drag it up or down so it is above or below the other issues you see.
 The 'rank' number will update automatically.

-Don't for get that by pressing "?" you can get a list of keyboard shortcuts.
+Don't forget that by pressing "?" you can get a list of keyboard shortcuts.
 A little time invested here will save you hours of effort.

-The concept of allocating cards to planned versions is Scrum-specific.
+The concept of allocating cards to planned sprints or versions is Scrum-specific.
 Kanban teams use an entirely different methodology: they triage the cards in their backlog and then action them according to priority.
 As soon as there are enough completed tasks to constitute significant value, a version is created and released.

 Even the best engineers have great difficulty predicting the future.
 There are a huge number of variables involved in predicting how long a job will take; some of the big ones are: